Get in Touch

 Audience

-• Developers and software engineers new to graph-based LLM orchestration
+• Developers and software engineers who are new to graph-based LLM orchestration

 • Prompt engineers and AI beginners developing multi-step LLM applications

-• Data practitioners exploring workflow automation using LLMs
+• Data practitioners investigating workflow automation using LLMs

 14 Hours